About 60% of Harrisburg drains into a combined sewer system, which collects stormwater and wastewater in the same pipe.

 Park Harrisburg and the City of Harrisburg are responsible for parking enforcement during street sweeping days.
 Parking enforcement may still occur on days that street cleaning does not.

-The Street Cleaning schedule provided below is posted on your street as well.
+The Street Sweeping schedule provided below is posted on your street as well.
 Our sweepers follow the schedule in accordance with the posted signs.

 Regular sweeping does not occur when it rains, snows, or when temperatures are below freezing.